sandyjmacdonald/sandyjmacdonald.github.io/_posts/2022-12-30-analysing-a-year-of-rainfall-data.md

 The data that I'm analysing here are more than 100,000 values collected at 5 minute intervals from the tipping bucket rain gauge on the weather station.
 This has a small seesaw-like arm inside it, with small "buckets" on either side that allows one side to fill up and press a switch below it, then it tips that water out and starts filling the other side, etc. The capacity of the buckets is 0.28mm, so that's the minimum amount that can be measured at any one time and also the resolution of the data.

 All of the analysis here has been done in R, using the Tidyverse suite of libraries.
-I'll link to a GitHub repository at the end, with an Rmarkdown document with all of the analysis, and a .csv file with the raw data should you wish to play with it yourself.
+I'll link to a GitHub repository at the end, with an R Markdown document with all of the analysis, and a .csv file with the raw data should you wish to play with it yourself.

 ## October and February were the wettest months